 Hamilton’s Gillian Nicola took an unusual route to becoming a folk/Americana singer-songwriter: trained in classical voice, Nicola spent her teens gigging in a classic rock cover band, singing Janis Joplin and Led Zeppelin before launching herself into alt-country when she began writing songs.

 Engaging in her community is just as important to Nicola as performing.
-Nicola teaches voice and guitar, volunteers for Girls Rock Camp Toronto, sits on a Musician’s Committee in Hamilton, and runs a monthly songwriters round at Toronto’s The Painted Lady.
+Nicola teaches voice and guitar, volunteers for Girls Rock Camp Toronto, sits on the City of Hamilton's Music Advisory Sub-Committee, hosts an open mic night, and runs a monthly songwriters round at Toronto’s The Painted Lady.

 Dried Flowers will be out on May 3, 2019 (independent).